 All students in quarantine are evaluated on a daily basis, including self-temperature checks and Zoom/face-to-face meetings with student health clinical staff.
 All students in quarantine are required to comply with all quarantine rules, which will be provided upon quarantine.
 Students found in violation of the established rules will be required to leave campus and will not be able to return until they are cleared by a health professional.
-Well students attempting to or gaining access to the quarantine space will also face consequences for violating the clearly posted directives regarding restrictions on this space.
+Well students who gain or attempt to gain access to the quarantine space will also face consequences for violating the clearly posted directives regarding restrictions on this space.